 All you have to do is enter a topic into the input field e.g. hiking in the example

 Another thing you have to keep in mind is consistency.
-Maintaining a consistent content flow on social media can boost your traffic significantly.
+Maintaining a consistent content flow on social media with tools like a social media content calendar can boost your traffic significantly.
 This is why tools like Buffer exist in the first place.
 Buffer has a clean, minimalist user interface, ranked high for ease of use.

 Take Changing Customer Expectations into Account